tmobile/magentaA11y/_checklist-native/drawer-snappable.md

 - Only manage focus when needed.
 Primarily, let the device manage default focus
 - Consider how focus should be managed between child elements and their parent views
-- Moving focus into the picker/spinner tells the screen reader user there is a picker available
+- Moving focus into the sheet when a button opens it makes it clear to the screen reader user that there is a sheet available
-- Screen reader focus can move out of the picker onto the rest of the screen, as it is not considered a modal on iOS, not on Android

 - **iOS**
   - `accessibilityViewIsModal` contains the screen reader focus inside the Modal